StevenWInfo/haskell-soda/README.md

 (Explain the response type as well).

+(Note how the operators all begin with a "$" and are similar to the normal operators).

 ##Tips

 Since it's somewhat annoying to put type declerations for `Column` values inline, I recommend defining constants for all of the columns that you are going to use in one batch, and then just use those throughout your code.